16 Self-Care Quotes That Will Inspire You to Care for Your Mind and Body

 “The care, therefore, of every man’s soul belongs unto himself.” —John Locke

 The English philosopher and political theorist, John Locke, whose lectures and writings laid the groundwork for the Age of Reason, the 18th-century movement founded on the notion that humanity could be improved through rational change, has been accused by some as endorsing what is thought of as hedonism, or the pursuit of pleasure.
 But like Socrates, Locke had the greater good in mind.
 “True happiness,” Locke thought, “is associated with the good,” and what is good leads to pleasure.
 In other words, a better world begins with each and every one of us taking better care of our own selves.
+Check out the best self-help books for women to get started.

 “Be kind to yourself, dear—to our innocent follies.
 Forget any sounds or touch you knew that did not help you dance.
 You will come to see that all evolves us.” —Rumi (13th-century poet)